On the Present Status of Inflationary Cosmology: Initial conditions for inflation

 During the last decade, the problem of initial conditions for inflation was thoroughly investigated by sophisticated numerical methods of the general theory of relativity \cite{Carrasco:2015rva,East:2015ggf,Kleban:2016sqm,Clough:2016ymm,Linde:2017pwt,Clough:2017efm,Aurrekoetxea:2019fhr,Creminelli:2020zvc,Joana:2020rxm,Joana:2022pzo,Corman:2022alv,Elley:2024alx,Aurrekoetxea:2024mdy,Joana:2024ltg}.
 All of these papers not only confirmed the validity of the basic principles of chaotic inflation, but also found that inflation can naturally begin even in the models with $V(\phi) \ll 1$.\footnote{A notable exception is Ref. \cite{Garfinkle:2023vzf} claiming that if the initial value of potential energy density of the inflaton ${m^{2}\over 2}\phi^{2}$ is many orders of magnitude smaller than $O(1)$ and its kinetic and gradient energy density and the Weyl tensor are $O(1)$, inflation does not last sufficiently long, $N_{e} < 60$.
 It was argued in \cite{Garfinkle:2023vzf} that all other authors \cite{Carrasco:2015rva,East:2015ggf,Kleban:2016sqm,Clough:2016ymm,Linde:2017pwt,Clough:2017efm,Aurrekoetxea:2019fhr,Creminelli:2020zvc,Joana:2020rxm,Joana:2022pzo,Corman:2022alv,Elley:2024alx,Aurrekoetxea:2024mdy,Joana:2024ltg} reached an opposite conclusion because they did not consider sufficiently general initial conditions.
 However, the real reason was much simpler: The initial value of $\phi$ considered in \cite{Garfinkle:2023vzf} did not satisfy the basic requirement \rf{mag}.
 In their next paper \cite{Ijjas:2024oqn}, the authors increased $\phi_{0}$ and no longer claimed that $N_{e}< 60$.}

-This conclusion matches the results of the investigation of the quantum creation of the universe ``from nothing'', which indicated that this process is possible at $V = O(1)$, but the probability becomes exponentially suppressed if $V \ll 1 $ \cite{Linde:1983mx,Linde:1983cm,Linde:1984ir,Vilenkin:1984wp}.
-However, later it was realized that the quantum creation of a compact open or flat universe is not exponentially suppressed even if $V \ll 1 $ \cite{Coule:1999wg,Linde:2004nz}.
-After a long stage of inflation, the universe becomes enormous and locally isotropic independently of its topology.
-Therefore, quantum creation of a compact open or flat universe is one of the simplest ways to account for inflation with inflationary potentials with $V \ll 1 $.
-This comment also applies to the possibility of inflation with $\phi \ll 1$.

-Yet another possibility to describe inflation at $V \ll 1 $ and/or $\phi \ll 1$ is to consider multi-field inflationary models.
+The simplest possibility to describe inflation at $V \ll 1 $ and/or $\phi \ll 1$ is to consider multi-field inflationary models.
 For example, one may consider a model \be V(\phi, \chi) = {m^{2}\over 2} \chi^{2} +V(\phi) \ , \ee where $V(\phi)$ is a plateau potential of the type which appears in the $\alpha$-attractor models to be considered in this paper.
 Inflation driven by the field $\chi$ may begin at ${m^{2}\over 2} \chi^{2} = O(1)$, as in the simplest chaotic inflation model discussed above.
 If the field $\phi$ initially was at the plateau of its potential $V(\phi)$, it did not move until the end of the first stage of inflation driven by the field $\chi$.
 After that, the stage of inflation driven by the field $\phi$ begins, and if this stage is long enough, it determines the formation of the large-scale structure and CMB perturbations in the observable part of the universe.
 Various versions of this scenario have been discussed in \cite{Linde:1987yb,Linde:2014nna,Linde:2017pwt,Corman:2022alv}.
-We will return to it in this paper, in the context of the Starobinsky model.
+We will revisit this topic in this paper, within the context of the Starobinsky model.